bin3xish477/Red-C-C/README.md

 # Red C&C
 Red C&C is a program focused on commanding and controlling a botnet. consist of two scripts: one that will be executed by the attacker and one that will be downloaded and executed on the targeted machines.
 Red C&C will allow an attacker to send terminal commands to an entire botnet through a single interface and a single command.
 The purpose of Red C&C is to simplify the communication between an attacker and the machines that they have compromised.
+Red C&C uses two of Python's Built-in modules for most of the heavy lifting: the **socket** module for establishing a client-server structure between the attacker and the target machines and the **threading** module for dividing the two main functions of the program into two seperate threads.

 ### Installing Red C&C
 You can create a symbolic link that will work like a command by running the following: